olimorris/onedarkpro.nvim/README.md

 #### I want to change X highlight group but I don't know what it is.
 How do I find out?

 If you're using Treesitter then install [Playground](https://github.com/nvim-treesitter/playground) as this gives you access to the powerful `:TSHighlightCapturesUnderCursor` command.
 This shows any treesitter or syntax highlight groups under the cursor.

-#### I want to automatically generate the cache file.
-How do I do it?

-This can be achieved by creating an autocommand that runs the `:OnedarkproCache` command.
-This will be dependant on how you have setup your Neovim config.

-#### Something in my config isn't working.
-How can I debug it?

-You can set `vim.g.onedarkpro_log_level = "debug"` before the colorscheme loads and view the output logs at `~/.local/state/nvim/onedarkpro.log`.
-Chances are there is something conflicting with your configuration or a plugin is loading before the colorscheme has.

 ## :clap: Credits